-We will grow our total enrollment to 30,000 learners across our campuses and formats by steadily increasing our traditional student population, significantly expanding our nontraditional and noncredit learners seeking microcredentials or certificates, growing our international markets, expanding our graduate student population both on campus and online and investing and growing each of our campuses in Manhattan, Salina and Olathe.
-The targets we have set for the learning populations that will drive this growth are intentionally framed as ranges to enable us to be nimble and responsive to real-time needs as demand shifts or grows with one or multiple learning populations.
+We will grow our total enrollment to 30,000 learners across all of our campuses and formats by steadily increasing our degree-seeking and credit-bearing student populations and expanding our alternative credential-seeking learner populations.
+The targets we have set for the learning populations that will drive this growth are intentionally framed as ranges to enable us to be nimble and responsive to real-time needs as demand shifts or grows with one or multiple learner populations.